 Testing the installation process

-Edit the builder.conf file to change the variable DISTS_VM to your OS name (DISTS_VM=your_os_name).
-The try to make the template to check that at least these to first scripts are working correctly:
+DISTS_VM=your_os_name).
+The try to create (make) the template to check that at least these first two scripts are working correctly:

 Qubes builder Makefiles

 Now you need to create Makefiles specific to your OS.
-You will find the required scripts directly inside qubes-builder:
+You will find the required scripts directly inside the

 The goal of this file is to prepare a development environment of your target OS inside a chroot.
-You will reuse there the 00_prepare.sh and 01_install_core.sh scripts.
-Additionally, the following things will be necessary to use to chroot environment:
+You will reuse the

 - after your base system is installed, you should install development tools and libraries (gcc, make, …)